TCM: Cupping, Scraping, Ginger Therapy.

 The scraping technique (Gua sha) is often used in Chinese traditional medicine hospitals, clinics, and many massage places.

 • The treatment involves scrubbing the skin using an animal horn or polished, smooth, hard stone.
-Frequently, it is combined with cupping.
+It is frequently combined with cupping.

 • The scrubbing operation is usually performed on the back, limbs, and chest.
 The therapist lubricates the area (to prevent friction wounds) and performs controlled pressure operations with elongated movements.
 The treatment is unpleasant and sometimes involves slight pain.